ReSplat: Learning Recurrent Gaussian Splatting: Experiments

 \subsection{Main Results}

-\boldstartspace{8 Views at $512 \times 960$ Resolution on DL3DV.} We report the results on the DL3DV benchmark split (140 scenes) in \cref{tab:highres_8view_dl3dv}.
-For experiments with 3DGS~\citep{Kerbl2023TOG}, we perform per-scene optimization on the 8 input views for all the 140 scenes, while for feed-forward models, we perform zero-shot feed-forward inference on the unseen scenes after training on the DL3DV training set.
-We observe that 3DGS optimization typically converges with 4K optimization steps, and optimizing longer could lead to overfitting due to the sparse input views, thus we report the best results at 4K iterations.
-As shown in \cref{tab:highres_8view_dl3dv}, 3DGS optimization is considerably slow due to the large number of iterations required, while our feed-forward ReSplat is $100 \times$ faster and is able to benefit from additional iterations.
-We observe that our recurrent model converges after 3 iterations, which also makes it efficient thanks to the fast convergence.
-In addition, previous per-pixel feed-forward models MVSplat~\citep{chen2024mvsplat} and DepthSplat~\citep{xu2025depthsplat} produces millions of Gaussians, while our ReSplat compresses the number of Gaussians by $16 \times$, also leading to $4\times$ faster rendering speed.
-Overall, our ReSplat outperforms 3DGS by 3.3dB PSNR and DepthSplat by 2.6dB PSNR with superior efficiency on the number of Gaussians and the rendering speed.
-The visual comparisons are shown in \cref{fig:vis_compare}, which demonstrates the higher rendering quality of our method.
-We provide additional visualizations of reconstructed Gaussians in appendix (\cref{fig:vis_gs1} and \cref{fig:vis_gs2}).
+\boldstartspace{8 Views at $512 \times 960$ Resolution.} We report the results on the DL3DV~\cite{ling2023dl3dv} benchmark split (140 scenes) in \cref{tab:highres_8view_dl3dv}.
+Regarding 3DGS~\cite{Kerbl2023TOG}, we perform per-scene optimization on the 8 input views for all 140 scenes, while for feed-forward models, we perform zero-shot inference.
+We observe that 3DGS optimization typically converges with 4K optimization steps, and optimizing longer can lead to overfitting due to the sparse input views; thus, we report the best results (at 4K iterations).
+As shown in \cref{tab:highres_8view_dl3dv}, 3DGS optimization is computationally expensive due to the large number of iterations required, while our feed-forward ReSplat is $100 \times$ faster and is able to benefit from recurrent iterations.
+Previous per-pixel feed-forward models MVSplat~\cite{chen2024mvsplat} and DepthSplat~\cite{xu2025depthsplat} produce millions of Gaussians, while our ReSplat compresses the number of Gaussians by $16 \times$, resulting in a $4\times$ faster rendering speed.
+Overall, our ReSplat outperforms 3DGS by 4.2dB PSNR and DepthSplat by 3.5dB PSNR with superior efficiency on the number of Gaussians and the rendering speed.
+Visual comparisons provided in \cref{fig:vis_compare} and the appendix (\cref{fig:vis_compare_supp}) demonstrate the higher rendering quality of our method.

+\boldstartspace{Optimization-Based \vs. Feed-Forward Refinement.} To further demonstrate the efficiency of our feed-forward refinement, we compare it against per-scene optimization using the \textit{same ReSplat initialization}.
+As illustrated in \cref{fig:3dgs_resplat_init}, our ReSplat is significantly faster than 3DGS optimization-based refinement thanks to our gradient-free, feed-forward architecture.